 Alex is a Research Associate at the University of Victoria’s Civil Engineering Department.
 He has over seven years of experience across higher education and applied research, including as a Research Coordinator at Leipzig University of Applied Sciences in Germany.
 In his role as the Digital Innovation Specialist, he is developing BPiBS’ knowledge database.
 He brings expertise in Building Information Modeling (BIM) and digital infrastructure for knowledge mobilization, among other topics, to the BPiBS project.

-Rakesh Kumar, Technical Researcher, University of Victoria
+Dr. Rakesh Kumar, PhD, Technical Researcher, University of Victoria

 Dr. Kumar is a Building System Researcher in the University of Victoria’s Civil Engineering Department.
 He brings academic expertise and extensive research experience on clean and sustainable energy systems.